Income Tax Incentives

 This program provides a 10 percent corporate income tax credit on the qualified capital investment of an eligible company.
 Qualified capital investment can include such items as the purchase or lease of a facility or equipment, remodeling or build-out costs, fixtures, furniture, and computers.
 Equipment transferred to Kansas from out-of-state is also credited at the original acquisition cost.
-The 10 percent tax credit is awarded to companies that operate an eligible business, pay above-average wages, and invest in employee training.
+The 10 percent tax credit is awarded to companies that operate an eligible business, pay above-average wages and invest in employee training.
 The credits can be used to significantly reduce a company's corporate income tax liability in a given year.
-Credits must be used within a consecutive 16-year period.
-The minimum investment threshold to qualify for HPIP is $1 million for urban counties of Douglas, Johnson, Sedgwick, Shawnee and Wyandotte.
-For all other counties, the minimum investment threshold is $50,000.
+Credits must be used within a consecutive 10 year period.

 A key component of the High Performance Incentive Program is the completion of the Project Description form, which must be submitted to the Department of Commerce prior to the company signing any document, such as a lease or purchase agreement, which commits the company to locating or expanding in Kansas.

 Machinery and Equipment Property Tax Exemption

 Commercial and industrial machinery and equipment acquired by qualified purchase or lease or transferred into the state is exempt from state and local property tax.
 The exemption pertains to machinery and equipment used in the expansion of an existing facility or the establishment of a new facility.
 The exemption covers machinery and equipment used in manufacturing or warehousing/distribution, commercial equipment, computers, desks and chairs, copiers, and fax machines.